NonagonGoron/Tornekos-Great-Adventure-SFC-with-Remaster-Script/README.txt

 -Created my own font, with HEAVY inspiration from screenshots and recordings of the "unreleased english prototype" build of the game.

--Updated Character and Enemy names to match Official Dragon Quest localizations.
+-DQ: Updated Character and Enemy names to match Official Dragon Quest localizations.
 (Updated item names too after the Remaster released.)
+-DW: Updated Character, Item, and Enemy names to match the feeling of Official Dragon Warrior localizations.

 -Revised the remaining untranslated bits leftover from the fan translation, like the Title Screen and the Dungeon Floor graphic that shows when entering